 Figure 5.
-The lead-time-dependent bi-variate (a) correlation and (b) RMSE in RMM1 and RMM2 against observations for (solid, crosses) CTL, (solid, stars) 1.5F, (dashed, crosses), NoCMT, (dashed, stars) 1.5F+NoCMT and (dotted, circles) a persistence forecast, computed across all Day-n and Day-n + 10 cases.
+Lead-time-dependent bivariate (a) correlation and (b) RMSE in RMM1 and RMM2 against observations for (solid, crosses) CTL, (solid, stars) 1.5F, (dashed, crosses) NoCMT, (dashed, stars) 1.5F+NoCMT and (dotted, circles) a persistence forecast, computed across all Day-n and Day-n+10 cases.
 The persistence forecast traces are truncated when they reaches the edges of the vertical axes.